*Classes are subject to change

 Beginning Balloons – Part 1: How to Blow Up, Tie, & Twist Balloons

 For beginners only!
 Learn the basics to get you started on this fun and lucrative hobby.
-We’ll will start with choosing the right balloon, how to inflate it, and be providing the hands-on help you need to learn all the twists you need create simple balloon creations.
-Greg will show you his favorite twists and many simple designs.
-If you have balloons and a pump, please bring them.
+We’ll start with choosing the right balloon, how to inflate it, and providing the hands-on help you need to learn all the twists you need to create simple balloon creations.
+Greg will show you her favorite twists and simple designs for newbies.
+If you have balloons and a pump, bring them.

-Beginning Balloons – Part 2: Creating Simple Balloons
+Beginning Balloons – Part 2: Creating My Favorite Simple Balloons

 You don’t have to have gone to the Part 1 workshop, but you do have to know how to inflate and tie a balloon as well as the basic twists.
 We will build on that basic knowledge to create some of my favorite balloon sculptures that are simple but impressive for newbies!
 If you have a pump and balloons, bring them.